mcclatchy/design/content/email/campaign/campaign-shortcodes.md

 ### Importing Content From a CSV
 ```
-<%= targetData.imageURL %>
+<%= targetData.columnName %>
-(Replace imageURL with whatever the name of the column is in the spreadsheet)
+(Replace columnName with whatever the name of the column is in the spreadsheet)
 ```
 <br>